pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/prometheus/index.md

         $ kubectl create -f myprometheusservice.yaml
         ```
         The prometheus-operator will search for the pods based on the label selector `<a-release-name>`
-        and creates a prometheus target so prometheus will scrape the metrics endpoint `prometheus-metrics`.
+        and creates a prometheus target so prometheus will scrape the metrics endpoint `prom-metrics`.

         In this case, it looks for anything with the label `suite: pachyderm` -
         which is by default associated with all Pachyderm resources.

     !!!
 Note
-            Our Service Monitor `pachyderm-scraper` above maps the endpoint port `prometheus-metrics`
+            Our Service Monitor `pachyderm-scraper` above maps the endpoint port `prom-metrics`
-            to a corresponding `prometheus-metrics` port described in Pachyderm's deployment manifest.
+            to a corresponding `prom-metrics` port described in Pachyderm's deployment manifest.
             Let's take a quick look at this file:

             ```shell